-I’m not sure how I’d never heard about Laguna Paron or seen photos of it long ago… It was something that entered my imagination thanks to a travel blogger I was following that was on the road ahead of us.
+I’m not sure how I’d never heard about Laguna Paron or seen photos of this magical place long ago… It was something that only entered my imagination thanks to a travel blogger I was following on Instagram that was on the road ahead of us.
+Immediately, I knew that I had to visit this incredible place.

-Laguna Paron is quite simply one of the most beautiful lakes and stunning settings that I have ever seen.
+Laguna Paron (Lake Paron) is quite simply one of the most beautiful lakes and stunning settings that I have ever seen and among the most beautiful place to visit in Peru.

 Laguna Paron is the largest lake in Huascaran National Park and sits at 4,200 meters above sea level.
 The backdrop with Piramide de Garcilaso, the view to the massive Huandoy mountains, and glimpses of other snow-capped peaks is breathtaking.